actamu/hyde/timeline.md

 ---

 <p class="message">
-  Hey there!
-This page will exhibit the evolution of different types of humor over the past centuries, decades, and years.
-For the purposes of the mockup, we are going to leave the help links at the bottom of the page as sources to continue working on the project.
-The final product of this page will definitely not be including the bottom section of sources and only display the timeline created on Storyline.
-The timeline will display the different years as an interactive timetable so that when the reader hovers their cursor over the year, a picture and description will pop-up.
+  This page exhibits the evolution of different types of humor over the past centuries, decades, and years.
+For the purposes of simplicity, the timeline displays different years and days various types of humor and comedic people are released or presented to the public.
 </p>

 ## Example Timeline